Kernel Stein Discrepancy on Lie Groups: Theory and Applications: Background

 \subsection{Lie groups}

-Here we present a brief note on Lie groups and some useful definitions needed later in the paper.
-For the notion of manifolds, vector (covector) fields, differential forms, volume forms and Lie derivative, we refer the readers to a standard textbooks on differential geometry, for instance, \cite{lee2006riemannian,lee2013smooth,petersen2016riemannian}.

 A \emph{Lie group} \(G\) is a group and a smooth \(d\)-dimensional manifold whose multiplication and group inverse are smooth.
-For any fixed \(g\in G\), the \emph{left (resp. right) multiplication action} \(L_g: h\mapsto g h\), (resp. \(R_g: h\mapsto h g\)) is smooth, whose pullback is denoted by \(L_g^*\) (resp. \(R_g^*\) ).
+For any fixed \(g\in G\), the \emph{left (resp. right) multiplication action} \(L_g: h\mapsto g h\), (resp. \(R_g: h\mapsto h g\)) is smooth, whose differential is denoted by $d L_g$ (resp. $d R_g$ ) and its pullback is denoted by \(L_g^*\) (resp. \(R_g^*\) ).

-\paragraph{Left-invariant fields:} A \emph{left-invariant field} is a (vector, covector, tensor, etc.) field left-invariant with respect \(d L_g\) or \(L_g^*\) for any \(g\in G\).
+\paragraph{Left-invariant fields} A vector field is a smooth assignment of tangent vectors to the tangent space at each point of $G$.
+A \emph{left-invariant field} is a vector field invariant w.r.t left-translations, i.e., \(d L_g\) or \(L_g^*\) for any \(g\in G\).
 Clearly, if a group of left-invariant vector fields is linearly independent at some point, then they are linearly independent at every point.
-By the term \emph{left-invariant vector (resp. covector or tensor) basis}, we mean a group of left-invariant vector (resp. covector or tensor) field that forms a basis at every point.
-Given a left-invariant basis, any other left-invariant basis can be written as the linear combination of the given basis.
+By the term \emph{left-invariant vector (resp. covector or tensor) basis}, we mean a collection of left-invariant vector (resp. covector or tensor) fields that forms a basis at every point.
+Given a left-invariant basis, any other left-invariant field can be written as the linear combination of the given basis.